inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

         vocabulary_id="cernexperiments",  # see namespacing in the unresolved questions section name="experiment",
-        namespace="cern", # or other, for example, dwc for Darwin Core required=True,
+        namespace="cern", # or other, for example, dwc for Darwin Core field_props=dict(
-        validation=custom_validate_func(),
+            required=True,
+            validate=custom_validate_func(),
             error_messages={"required": "custom message"},
+        )
     ),
 }
 ```

-The last three attributes, namely `required`, `validation_func` and `error_messages`, are passed to the Marshmallow field.
-This allows the instance administrator to configure custom behaviour, both in validation and error messages returned.
+The `field_props` attribute is defining the properties that will be passed down to the Marshmallow field.
+In our example we have namely `required`, `validate` and `error_messages` that allow the instance administrator to configure custom behaviour, both in validation and error messages returned.

 **Namespacing**

-In the above configuration, a `NAMESPACES` variable can be seen.
+In the above configuration, a `RDM_CUSTOM_FIELDS_NAMESPACES` variable can be seen.
 This will allow fields to be uniquely identified and avoid collisions between vocabularies (e.g. Darwin Core, Dublin Core, etc.).
 This will also enable the expansion of the fields with an URI, which will be necessary in the serialization step.

 In the data model, the namespace will be prepended to the field name.
-For example, the above field would be reference as `cern:experiment` in the record content.
+For example, the above field would be referenced as `cern:experiment` in the record content.
+The namespace will be used when the field will be accessed through the programmatic API as well.
+For example, you would access the above field by doing `record.cern_experiment`.

 ### Building new custom field types